Professional member and recipient of the title of Master Instructor of Tai Chi by the American Tai Chi and Qigong

-My course, The Fundamentals of Tai Chi, has been taught by Paul Tim Richard for more than 10 years.
+The course, The Fundamentals of Tai Chi, has been taught by Paul Tim Richard for more than 10 years.
 It is comprised of Tai Chi exercise and energy movement with some martial applications.
 The course is based on “single basics” training, qigong, standing (Zhan Zhuang), loosening and power stretching.
 Teaching emphasizes principles of internal movement.

 For beginners, I currently teach Wu (Jian Quan) style slow form, but I also practice and teach Chen xin jia yi lu, Yang Pan Hou (1st section), and Lan Shou Quan (Cao Quan section) which I learned directly from Master Xu Guo Ming (George).
 I occasionally practice Cheng Manching’s 37 form and Yang 24.
 I can help many practitioners improve their form, utilizing expertise in internal awareness and biomechanics.

 My practice evolved from seeking better health from a chronic illness, which I have overcome due to my study of taijiquan and qigong.
 After studying Iyengar Yoga in 1988 and Shotokan Karate in 1996, I began to practice Chinese internal martial arts in 1999.
 After my teacher moved away in 2004, I began leading classes to keep a tai chi community going.

 My teaching methods and protocols follow some of the same approaches of my teachers and their teachers.
 Additionally, I have developed my course to balance the abilities and needs of the learners who come to Durango Tai Chi with the age-old knowledge handed down to me.
 Cultivating internal awareness in physical activity is of great interest to me.